Department of Civil and Environmental Engineering

 Civil engineers apply scientific principles to the design of society's infrastructure.
 The pyramids of Egypt, the irrigation systems that supported agriculture in ancient Babylonia and Assyria, the roads that linked the Roman Empire, and the railroads, bridges and barge canals of the early United States were all civil engineering projects that served the people of their times.
 Today's civil engineers are involved in the design and construction of highways, bridges, buildings, water conveyance systems, water reuse facilities, wastewater treatment plants, and airports.
 Civil engineers may also be involved in planning for traffic control, flood plain management, remediation of contaminated groundwater, and water and air quality management.
 Graduates of civil engineering programs work in engineering consulting firms, in government agencies at the local/state/federal level, for non-governmental organizations (NGOs), and with construction contractors.

-The Department offers five graduate degree programs; the non-thesis degrees may be completed on a part-time basis and entirely online:
+The department offers the following five graduate degree programs (the non-thesis degrees may be completed on a part-time basis and entirely online):

-3. Master of Science in Geological Engineering (30 credits, with thesis),
+3. Master of Science (M.S.) in geological engineering (30 credits, with thesis),

-The Bachelor of Science (B.S.) degree program in civil engineering at the University of Idaho is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Bachelor of Science (B.S.) in civil engineering at the University of Idaho is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org).